Submission Guidelines for TEACH Journal of Christian Education

 The journal's referencing style is not narrowly prescriptive.
 This allows authors the freedom to use an accepted conventional style, appropriate to their academic discipline and subject matter.
 Some examples are offered below:

 Books: Sire, J. (2000).
 Habits of the mind: Intellectual life as a Christian calling.
-Downers Grove, ILL: Intervarsity Press.
+Intervarsity Press.

 Articles: Berreth, D. & Scherer, M. (1993).
 On transmitting values: A conversation with Amitai Etzioni.
 Educational Leadership, 51(3), 12-15.

 Chapters within Books: Ankeny, M. (1999).
-Teaching as story: Using biography to nurture reflective Christian educators, in D. Elliot and S. Holtrop (Eds.).
-Nurturing and reflective teachers: A Christian approach for the 21st century.
-Claremont, CA: Learning Light Educational Publishing, pp. 303-312.
+Teaching as story: Using biography to nurture reflective Christian educators.
+In D. Elliot and S. Holtrop (Eds.).
+Nurturing and reflective teachers: A Christian approach for the 21st century (pp. 303-312).
+Learning Light Educational Publishing.

 Websites: Australian Bureau of Statistics.
 (2001).
 Transition from education to work.
 Retrieved July 14, 20011 from http://www.ausstats/abs%40.nsf/Open

 References should be listed fully, in alphabetical order, at the end of an article.
-It is also important that manuscripts are internally consistent in the use of the observed referencing style.
+It is also important that manuscripts are internally consistent in the use of the preferred referencing style.

-1 Publication Manual of APA 6th Edition omits the date from electronic references
+1 Publication Manual of APA 7th Edition has no wording before the url.

-2 Reference List: Electronic Sources (Web Publications), Purdue Online Writing Laboratory.
-Retrieved from http://owl.english.purdue.edu/owl/resource/560/10/
+2 Reference List: Electronic Sources (Web Publications), Purdue Online Writing Laboratory. https://owl.purdue.edu/owl/research_and_citation/apa_style/apa_formatting_and_style_guide/reference_list_electronic_sources.html

 ReferencesAmerican Psychological Association.
-(2010).
-Publication Manual of the American Psychological Association, Sixth Edition.
+(2020).
+Publication Manual of the American Psychological Association: The Official Guide to APA Style, Seventh Edition. https://apastyle.apa.org/products/publication-manual-7th-edition/